Heads of Laboratories

 Dr. Kreek investigates the biological basis of addictive diseases as well as existing and novel treatments for these conditions.
 Her lab also researches the medical complications of drug abuse, such as hepatitis C and AIDS.
 This clinical and lab-based experimental approach led her lab to discover in 1983 to 1984 that the second most common risk group for HIV-1/AIDS is parenteral drug users.

-Dr. Kreek’s research focuses on the endogenous opioid system, which manages stress and pain, and the roles that specific opioid peptides and their receptors play in normal and abnormal circumstances.
+Dr. Kreek’s research focuses on the endogenous opioid system, which modulates stress and pain, and the roles that specific opioid peptides and their receptors play in normal and abnormal circumstances.
 Heroin and morphine, which mimic endogenous peptides, as well as cocaine and alcohol activate these opiate receptors, directly or indirectly.
-Dr. Kreek and her colleagues examine receptor and peptide function in animals that are given or are allowed to selfadminister a drug of abuse in chronic or acute doses to study how this exposure impacts the brain’s neurochemistry, molecular neurobiology and circuitry and how these effects compare to potential treatments.
-The lab also studies genetic, epigenetic, physiological and behavioral effects of drug administration on the endogenous opioid system and related signaling networks.
+Dr. Kreek and her colleagues examine receptor and peptide function in animals that are given or are allowed to self-administer a drug of abuse in chronic or acute doses to study how this exposure impacts the brain’s neurochemistry, neurobiology and circuitry and how to identify potential treatments.
+The lab also studies epigenetic, physiologic and behavioral effects of drug administration on the endogenous opioid system and related signaling networks.
 The scientists use microdialysis in rats and mice to conduct dynamic studies of neurotransmitter release and peptide processing in the brain.

-With the goal of identifying the components underlying the neurobiology of addictive disorders, clinical studies look at how select neuropeptides affect cocaine and heroin addicts, former opiate addicts maintained on methadone or other treatments and patients dependent on alcohol, nicotine or both.
-Patients are examined for polymorphisms near the coding regions of genes that may play a role in addiction and in genes that may alter responses to medications (pharmacogenetics) and affect normal physiology (physiogenetics).
-Her work identified and characterized a functional single nucleotide polymorphism in the μ-opioid receptor, which increases the likelihood of addiction in a person exposed to opioids and significantly alters stress responsivity in healthy subjects.
-Her more recent work identified functional polymorphisms of the dynorphin gene.
+Components underlying the neurobiology of addictive diseases are the focus of clinical studies, including how neuropeptides affect cocaine and heroin addicts, former opiate addicts maintained on methadone and patients dependent on alcohol, nicotine or both.
+Polymorphisms of genes that may play a role in addiction or genes that may alter responses to medications (pharmacogenetics) and affect normal physiology (physiogenetics) are identified.
+The lab identified and characterized a functional single-nucleotide polymorphism in the µ opioid receptor, which increases vulnerability to develop opioid and alcohol addictions and significantly alters stress responsivity in healthy subjects.
+Their more recent work identified functional polymorphisms of the dynorphin gene.
 Examinations of different ethnic populations have also revealed that other specific polymorphisms may have a greater association with addictive disorders.